tasmota/docs/docs/Displays.md

-it supports I2C and hardware and software SPI (3 or 4 wire) The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods.
+it supports I2C and hardware and software SPI (3 or 4 wire) The driver is enabled by compiling with #define USE_UNIVERSAL_DISPLAY and selecting GPIO Option A3 on any pin. the display is defined by a descriptor file which may be provided with 3 methods:

 1. a special section in scripter >d
 2. a file which must be present in the flash file system ("dspdesc.txt")
 3. a flash section in driver 17 (const char)

-the descriptor text file has the following elements:
+Descriptor text file has the following elements:

-:H
+`:H`

 header line describes the main features of the display (comma seperated, no spaces allowed)
 1. name
 2. x size in pixels